decentralized-identity/sidetree/docs/protocol.md

 The most basic recovery operation, most often used to regain control after loss or theft of a controlling device/key,  is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
 The operation is processes by observing nodes as an override that supercedes all other key types present in the current DID Document.

 ## Sidetree REST API
 A _Sidetree node_ exposes a set of REST API that enables the creation of new DIDs and their initial state, subsequent DID Document updates, and DID Document resolutions.
-This section defines the `v1.0` version of the Sidetree REST API.

 ### Response HTTP status codes